-2012 Tax forms will be on the main level of the Library, east of the DVDs in the last row of shelving against the wall.
+2013 Tax forms are located on the main level of the Library, west of the Information Desk and Microfilm machines along the back wall (east of the Fiction shelves).
 (Info Desk: 920-832-6177)

 - Tax forms and instructions are first-come, first-served; we cannot set aside documents for you.

-- The WI Department of Revenue and the IRS only send select forms to us; however, you can print any state or federal form from home, including all the forms we do not have at the Library.
-You may also print your forms on a computer on the Library's upper level.
-Log in with your Library Card number.
+- The WI Department of Revenue and the IRS only send select forms to us; however, you can access and print any state or federal forms from home.
+You may also use a computer on the Library's upper level by logging in with your Library Card number.
 Printing is 15 cents per print in black and white; a front-and-back printout is 30 cents.

 - Tax forms and instructions that the Library obtains from the WI Department of Revenue and the IRS are for individual use and are not a source for tax preparers to take multiple copies.